Facilitating water quality improvement projects as restitution for violations under the Regional Water Quality Control Board’s enforcement process.

 Note: Estuary Partnership staff do not conduct and may not be involved in any portion of enforcement actions, collection of fines or fees, or direct responses to citizen complaints beyond collecting information from submitted deliverables.

-Dischargers propose SEPs to the Water Board, and often includes a separate entity who implements the project.
+Dischargers propose SEPs to the Water Board, and often make use of a separate entity to implement the project.
 In order to be approved, a proposed SEP must:

 Note: All SEPs are subject to oversight by the Water Boards.